OpenMDAO/POEMs/POEM_008.md

 should be a requirement for the user to set either as an argument or setting the option independently.

-The second part of the feedback was a new option for nonlinear solvers to reraise any AnalysisError that might arise during a subsolve.
+The second part of this POEM was feedback from Eliot Aretskin-Hariton (NASA).
+This feedback was to create a new option for nonlinear solvers to reraise any AnalysisError that might arise during a subsolve.

 Description